 Overview

 The S-100 Universal Hydrographic Model allows for the representation of many aspects of the marine environment.
-Marine resources maps, fisheries maps, a marine cadaster, political and jurisdictional maps and marine limits and boundaries use concepts of rights, ownership, and legal aspects.
-The theme behind some of these additional types of marine data is legal rights, restrictions and responsibilities.
-These types of marine data therefore need to incorporate and accurately depict rights, restrictions and responsibilities.
+Marine resources maps, fisheries maps, a marine cadastre and Maritime Limits and Boundaries use concepts defined in UNCLOS.
+The theme behind some of these types of marine data is rights, restrictions and responsibilities.

-This Appendix describes an Application Schema model for managing legal rights, restrictions and responsibilities within the context of S-100.
+This Appendix describes an Application Schema model for managing rights, restrictions and responsibilities within the context of S-100.
 The high level conceptual model is based on the General Feature Model defined in ISO 19109 and the conceptual model defined in IHO S-100.
 The model is similar to that defined for any S-100 compliant feature based data model.
-The major distinguishing characteristic is the introduction of the Rights, Restrictions, Responsibilities and Parties structure derived from the ISO 19152 Land Domain Administrative Model.
+The major distinguishing characteristic is the introduction of the Rights, Restrictions, Responsibilities and Parties structure derived from the ISO 19152 Land Administration Domain Model within the scope of UNCLOS.

-The conceptual model for managing legal rights, restrictions and responsibilities is described in this Appendix to S-121.
+The conceptual model for managing rights, restrictions and responsibilities is described in this Appendix to S-121.
 S-121 features are shown with class names beginning "S121" followed by the name of the class.

 Feature and Attribute Structure from S-100